Email FacebookTwitterMenu burgerClose thin

 Tips for Finding a Financial Advisor

 • Financial advisors can provide great financial support to help you make a long-term plan and even manage your assets.
 Finding a financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+SmartAsset’s free tool matches you with vetted financial advisors who serve your area, and you can have a free introductory call with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 • Brokers sell securities and other financial products – and some sell advice.
 But not all financial advisors are brokers.
 Those who are both follow different standards, depending on the role.
 To minimize the confusion, ask prospective advisors if they always follow the fiduciary standard of working in their clients’ best interests.
 (Brokers only have to provide suitable recommendations.)